Enterprise-connect/documentation/docs/service.md

 ---

-This will add an additional ID for the specified group.
+Here you can add a new, randomly generated ID to the specified group.
 Here is an example, valid `curl` command for reference:

 *for default group...*
 ```bash